-- the number of candidates to develop; - the schedule for the development of candidates; - the estimated costs of the salaries and consumables related to the development of the candidates.
+- the number of candidates to be developed; - the schedule for the development of candidates; - the estimated costs of the salaries and consumables related to the development of the candidates.

-In May 2020, an amendment was signed with AstraZeneca.
-This helped define the last two candidates to develop.
-At December 31, 2020, Transgene re-estimated the overall budget for the program and its progress.
-The revenue related to the initial payment recognized at December 31, 2020 was assessed on the basis of this revised budget and program progress.
-The Company may receive up to US\$3.5 million for the delivery of these candidates.
+As at December 31, 2021, Transgene re-estimated the overall budget and its progress.
+The income related to the initial payment recognized at December 31, 2021 was assessed on the basis of this revised budget and program progress.
+The

+Company may receive up to US\$1.5 million for the delivery of these candidates.

-Over the period, the income recognized under this collaboration agreement was $\notin 2,898$ thousand.
-Of this amount, $\notin 2,378$ thousand reflects recognition of the initial payment for work done during the period.
-The $\notin 2,544$ thousand balance not recognized at this time was recorded in Prepaid income at December 31, 2020 (Note 20).
-The Company also received $\notin 520$ thousand for achieving preclinical milestones and the production of batches.
+Over the period, the income recognized under this collaboration agreement was €9,921 thousand.
+This amount corresponds for €7,063 thousand to the exercise of a first licensing option by AstraZeneca in December 2021 for an oncolytic virus developed by Transgene.
+It also corresponds to €1,231 thousand in recognition of the initial payment for the activity carried out during the period.
+The €1,778 thousand balance not recognized at this time was recorded in Prepaid income at December 31, 2021 (Note 20).
+The Company also received €1,627 thousand for the production of batches and R&D services

-Other income from ancillary activities corresponds to development costs re-invoiced to Bioinvent and NEC under the co-development agreements signed between Transgene and these partner companies.
+Other income from ancillary activities corresponds to development costs re-invoiced to BioInvent and NEC under the co-development agreements signed between Transgene and these partner companies.